-- Fadia B.L "Indian Government and Politics", Sahitya Bhavan Publications.
-2010 - Kashyap Subhash C "Our Constitution: An Introduction to India's Constitution and constitutional Law, NBT.
-2017 - 3.
-M.V.Pylee "An Introduction to Constitution of India", Vikas Publishing.
+- 1. Fadia B.L "Indian Government and Politics", Sahitya Bhavan Publications, 2010 - 2.
+Kashyap Subhash C "Our Constitution: An Introduction to India's Constitution and constitutional Law, NBT.
+2017 - M.V.
+Pylee "An Introduction to Constitution of India", Vikas Publishing.
 2002 - 4.
 Sharma Brij Kishore "Introduction to the Indian Constitution", 8th Edition, PHI Learning Pvt.
 Ltd. 2015 - Latest Publications of NHRC Indian Institute of Human Rights, New Delhi.

-CO1: describe the emergence and evolution of Indian Constitution.
+COURSE OUTCOMES: At the end of the course, the students will be able to CO1: describe the emergence and evolution of Indian Constitution.